Sexual harassment can be written, verbal or physical. It can happen to men and women.

 - want to stay away from work

-- feel unable to trust your employer or the people you work with
+- find it hard to trust your employer or the people you work with

-- lack confidence and self-esteem in yourself and your work
+- lose confidence in yourself and your work

-- have your life outside of work affected
+- feel your life outside of work is affected

 Your rights